;

 Background and Context

-These resources will help students develop a thorough understanding of the USA’s Government & Elections and make connections between historical events, current conversations, and current policy proposals surrounding the issue.
+These U.S. election and government resources for students will help them develop a thorough understanding and make connections between historical events, current conversations, and current policy proposals surrounding the issue.

 U.S. Government in Context